gefeiwang/PGVGrow/README.md

 # PGVGrow
-An tensorflow implementation of VGrow using Progressive Growing method.
+A tensorflow implementation of VGrow using Progressive Growing method.